wren-lang/wren/doc/site/concurrency.markdown

 *back* to the fiber that ran it, but *remembers where it is*.
 The next time the fiber is called, it picks up right where it left off and keeps going.

-You can make a fiber yield by calling the static `yield()` method on `Fiber`:
+You make a fiber yield by calling the static `yield()` method on Fiber:

     :::wren
     var fiber = Fiber.new {
-      System.print("fiber 1")
+      System.print("before yield")
       Fiber.yield()
-      System.print("fiber 2")
+      System.print("resumed")
     }

-    System.print("main 1")
+    System.print("before call") //> before call
-    fiber.call()
+    fiber.call() //> before yield
-    System.print("main 2")
+    System.print("calling again") //> calling again
-    fiber.call()
+    fiber.call() //> resumed
-    System.print("main 3")

-This program prints:

-    :::text
-    main 1
-    fiber 1
-    main 2
-    fiber 2
-    main 3
+    System.print("all done") //> add done

-Note that even though this program has *concurrency*, it's still *deterministic*.
+Note that even though this program uses *concurrency*, it is still *deterministic*.
 You can reason precisely about what it's doing and aren't at the mercy of a thread scheduler playing Russian roulette with your code.

 ## Passing values